Lake Elsinore, California: History

 As a result of the Great Flood of 1862, the level of the lake was very high, so the Union Army created a post at the lake to graze and water their horses.
 In the great 1862–65 drought, most of the cattle in Southern California died and the lake level fell, especially during 1866 and 1867, when practically no rain fell.
 However, the lake was full again in 1872, when it overflowed down its outlet through Temescal Canyon.

-While most of the old Californio families lost their ranchos during the great drought, the La Laguna Rancho remained in the hands of the Machado family until 1873, when most of it was sold to Englishman Charles A. Sumner.
+While most of the old California families lost their ranches during the great drought, the La Laguna Rancho remained in the hands of the Machado family until 1873, when most of it was sold to Englishman Charles A. Sumner.
 Juan Machado retained 500 acre on the northwest corner of the lake, where his adobe still stands near the lake at 15410 Grand Avenue.

 After 1872, the lake again evaporated to a very low level, but the great rains in the winter of 1883–84 filled it to overflowing in three weeks.
 Descriptions of the lake at this time say that large willow trees surrounding the former low-water shore line stood 20 ft or more below the high-water level and were of such size that they must have been 30 or more years old.
 This indicated the high water of the 1860s and 1870s must have been of a very short duration.

 On October 5, 1883, Franklin H. Heald and his partners Donald Graham and William Collier bought the remaining rancho, intending to start a new town.
 In 1884, the California Southern Railroad built a line from Colton through the Cañon de Rio San Jacinto (now Railroad Canyon) to link with San Diego, and a rail station La Laguna appeared near the corner of what is now Mission Trail and Diamond Drive.
 On April 9, 1888, Elsinore became the 73rd city to be incorporated in California, just 38 years after California became a state.
 Originally, Elsinore was in San Diego County, but the city became part of Riverside County upon its creation in 1893.
-It was named Elsinore after the Danish city in Shakespeare's "Hamlet", which is now its sister city (Helsingør).
+It was named Elsinore after the Danish city, Helsingør, which is featured in William Shakespeare's play Hamlet.
+In fact, Helsingør is now a sister city of Lake Elsinore, California.
 Another source maintains Elsinore is a corruption of "el señor", Spanish for "the gentleman", because the city site had been owned by a don.